brandenphan/Brawlhalla-Website/README.md

 # General Information

 This website is written in JavaScript using the React framework utilizing Material UI for various front-end components.
 Requests are made to the Brawlhalla API in order to gather specific information requested by the user using front-end items.
-This website is currently being hosted on Netlify under the domain name: https://brawlsearch.netlify.app/

 # Requirements